ErikHD/PiBell/README.md

 - Programming experience is not required but helpful

 # Getting started
 To create a functional doorbell like PiBell, you need the required items from the list above.
+Read the install.txt, follow directions.
+To start the daemon,
+linphonecsh init -a -C -c ~/.linphonerc to stop the daemon: linphonecsh exit

 # Documentation
 https://github.com/ErikHD/PiBell/wiki